krakjoe/sandbox/README.md

 Configuring the Sandbox
 =======================

-The configuration array passed to the constructor will be configure the sandbox using INI.
+The configuration array passed to the constructor will configure the sandbox using INI.

 The following options may be an array, or comma separated list: